Andrew2077/Photo-Editor/README.md

 - this is the main page of the app where you can upload your photo and choose the effect you want to apply to it [![preview](imgs/preview1.png)
-- this is the result of applying the effect [![preview](imgs/preview2.png)
+- this is the result of applying some effects to a photo [![preview](imgs/preview2.png)